Adding Authentication to Next.js Project Using Auth.js: A Step-by-Step Guide

 npm i next-auth

-Once the installation is complete, you're ready to dive in and configure Auth.js for your project.
+Once the installation is complete, you can configure Auth.js for your project.

-In our demonstration, we'll provide users with the option to sign in to our application either using their GitHub or Google accounts.
+In our demonstration, we'll allow users to sign in to our application using their GitHub or Google accounts.

 Creating a GitHub OAuth app

-Next, our next step involves adding a GitHub Authentication Provider, allowing users to access our application through their GitHub accounts.
+Our next step involves adding a GitHub Authentication Provider, which allows users to access our application through their GitHub accounts.
 However, before we proceed, we must create a GitHub OAuth app.

 Creating a GitHub OAuth app involves several steps.
 Here's a step to proceed: